 In accordance with Article 152 of the Statute of the University of Ljubljana the student, who failed to fulfil all the study obligations for entry in a higher year, as defined by the study programme, has the option of repeating the year once during his or her study, if he or she fulfils the conditions for repetition as defined by the study programme.
-The condition for the repetition of a year within the proposed study programme is the fulfilled study obligations in the total amount of 15 ECTS (25 % of the total number of ECTS for an individual year).
+The condition for the repetition of a year within the proposed study programme is the fulfilled study obligations in the total amount of 15 ECTS.